Zillions of Games: Implemented games

 Not long after it came to market in late 1998, users of Zillions of Games began to program new games and puzzles for it, creating many of them themselves.
 Two large collections of Zillions Rules Files (ZRFs) soon began to appear.
 One was at the Zillions-of-Games website, and the other was at the Chess Variant Pages website.
 The former collected together every kind of ZRF, whereas the latter focused on ZRFs for chess variants.
 As of November 2017, the ZILLIONS interface had 2,577 ZRF's, created by 462 ZRF authors, and the Chess Variant Pages collection had 794 ZRF's of chess variants.

-The games programmed by the users include such games as 4D Tic-Tac-Toe, FreeCell, Rubik's Cube, Teeko, Mancala, Alice Chess, Chess960, Hexagonal chess, Star Trek Tridimensional Chess and Sokoban.
+The games programmed by the users include such games as 4D Tic-Tac-Toe, FreeCell, Rubik's Cube, Teeko, Mancala, Alice Chess, Chess960, Hexagonal chess, Star Trek Tri-Dimensional Chess and Sokoban.
 Besides various games and puzzles, there are also educational ZRFs, such as the cellular automata Game of Life, a calculator, and some Turing machine simulations.